SOCIAL

 LIVEABILITY / WELLBEING

-There has been minimal change in the liveability/wellbeing indicator over the past five years.
+There has been minimal change in the Liveability and Wellbeing indicator over the past five years.
 Generally, people living in the Gladstone Region feel that Gladstone Harbour provides them with a positive living experience and quality of life.
-Many residents continue to participate in community events, such as The Gladstone Harbour Festival, Eco-Fest and Boyne-Tannum Hook Up, that are held in and around the harbour area.
+Many residents continue to participate in community events, such as The Gladstone Harbour Festival, Eco-Fest and Boyne Tannum Hook-Up, that are held in and around the harbour area.
 Overall, respondents enjoyed going to the harbour due to its natural beauty.